ariatemplates/editors-tools/ultimate-poc/README.md

 ## Try

+* Launch the backend
+	* Make sure the port 3000 is free on your system
+	* Open a terminal emulator executing a system shell
+	* Go to the directory `resources`
+	* launch `npm` with argument `start` (command: `npm start`)
+* Launch the Eclipse application
 	* Open the Eclipse project
 	* Launch the project as an Eclipse application
 		* Select the project and select menu `Run>Run`, or use the contextual menu of the project and select `Run As`
 		* Choose `Eclipse Application`

 Then you can start editing files with the `.tpl` extension under a new project.